Air China Flight Schedule

 - It takes at least 1 hour to clear the Customs and claim your checked baggage.

 Jet lag happens when your body's inner clock falls out of sync with daily cycles of light, rest, meals, and as you cross time zones to reach your destination.
 Symptoms are fatigue, irritability and vague disorientation.
 You cannot totally avoid jet lag, but you can minimize its effects.
 Here are some suggestions:

 - Get several good nights of sleep before your China Tour departure

 - Set your watch to your destination time when you board the plane, and adjust sleep and meals accordingly

 - Try to sleep on the plane

 - Walk around the plane occasionally, do isometric exercises at your seat

 - Drink plenty of water and fruit juice while flying

 - Avoid alcoholic and caffeinated drinks during and after the flight

-Please check the guideline for residents of Canada returning to Canada, and updated information on Duty-free exemptions and available on Canada Border Services Agency web site.
+Please check the updated information on Duty-free exemptions available on the U. S. Customs Service Web site.